nordseele/hans/docs/tracker.md

 #### In progress:

-- Custom hardware PCB (double i2c out, pull-up resistors and power from 5V rail w/ pwr protection) ✅
+- Custom hardware PCB (double i2c bus, pull-up resistors and power from 5V rail w/ pwr protection) ✅
 - Switch between Hotspot and other network via captive portal or cli ✅
 - Lemur template
 - Internal (0 - 127) notes and CV conversion (similar to N and VV of Teletype) ?